All3xJ/Hibernet/README.md

 # Hibernet
-A packetstormer that uses proxies or socks to attack.
+An HTTP flooder that uses proxies or socks to attack.

 Please suggest me some ideas, and report bugs!
 Thanks!